 Introducing Pacer’s amazing global Routes!
 Pacer is creating the largest database of walking paths and trails created by Pacer users just like you.
-On the Pacer Blog, we’ll be highlighting the best Routes in cities throughout the world on our Pacer blogs.
+We’ll be highlighting the best Routes in cities throughout the world on our Pacer blogs.
 You can find routes created by real Pacer’s near you that have been selected for their location, scenery, and walk-friendly features.
 If you happen to be in Kuala Lumpur, check out one of the great routes below!

 Here’s how to find walking Routes near you:

-- On your mobile device: Find your favorite walk in Pacer!
+- On your mobile device: Find your favorite walk in the Pacer App!

 - Pacer’s Routes on the web: www.mypacer.com/route

 Featured City: Kuala Lumpur, Malaysia (and Selangor State)

 Kuala Lumpur is the capital and largest city in Malaysia, and Selangor is Malaysia’s most populous state.
-Located in Peninsular Malaysia, Kuala Lumpur (or KL for short) has many beautiful parks, gardens and lakes that are great for both local residents and visitors to the city.
+Located in Peninsular Malaysia, Kuala Lumpur (or KL for short) has many beautiful parks, gardens, and lakes that are great for both local residents and visitors to the city.
 These parks showcase Malaysia’s tropical plant life and biodiversity in the heart of the city.
 Explore outside of KL in Peninsular Malaysia or travel to East Malaysia on the island of Borneo to visit lush tropical forests, mountains and amazing natural scenery.
 Today, we’re feating some beautiful, lush tropical routes near KL.

 Here’s a list of the top 9 destinations to walk near Kuala Lumpur (including Selangor).
-Some are well-known and some are just waiting to be discovered.
+Some are well-known parks and walking locations and some are just waiting to be discovered.

 1. KLCC Park